Skip to main content

 Disable mutants

-StrykerJS supports 2 ways to disable mutants.
+StrykerJS supports three ways to ignore mutants.

 1. Exclude the mutator.